ksachdeva/repo-stargazer/README.md

 There are two primary intentions behind giving stars -

-* Recognize the efforts of the author
+* Recognize the efforts of the author(s).
-* Bookmark the repository for my own use
+* Bookmark the repository for my own use.

 Unfortunately the user interface to search the existing starred repositories is very primitive.

-Also, it would be nice to have not only do Semantic search but also provide the results to LLM to further explore the starred repositories.
+Also, it would be nice to have not only Semantic search but also provide the results to LLM to further explore the starred repositories.

+> I also wanted to explore Google ADK, Google A2A Protocol & MCP.
+This project makes use of all 3 technologies.

 ## Solution

-This project uses semantic search and an AI agent as an attempt to solve the above problem.
+This project/tool uses semantic search and an AI agent as an attempt to solve the above problems.

 ## Architecture & Implementation Details